IBM Cloud Docs

 Windows 2008 Server Core

 Windows 2008 Server Core edition does not provide a graphical interface to configure the system network.
 The configuration needs to be done manually by using the command prompt.
 You need to run the following commands.
 The IP addresses that are used in this example need to be replaced with the IP addresses from your IP Blocks.
-These commands work with older versions of Windows Server that include the netsh External link icon command.
+These commands work with older versions of Windows Server that include the netsh command.

 Example public IP block – 192.0.2.0/29